 Being prayed up means that you’re spiritually prepared and empowered because of recent praying.
 We also suggest asking church friends, family, and close friends to lift you up in prayer for your home study visit.

-Once you adopt, there will be several emails and calls and emails to make, such as to employers, pediatricians, and insurance companies for both you and your spouse.
+Once you adopt, there will be several calls and emails to make, such as to employers, pediatricians, and insurance companies for both you and your spouse.
 You’ll be thankful later if you make some of these calls ahead of time!
 It’ll also help you become well-informed about your choices once your child comes into your family.

 7.)
 Don’t over clean

 You definitely need to clean and tidy your house before your home study, but some adoptive couples stress out about cleaning way more than is needed.
 For example, clearing out junk from drawers and cabinets is overkill.
 We recommend you have these safety measures in place: